lukemunsch/chichen-itza/README.md

 from around Chichén-Itzá.
 Columned gallery will also reposnd to sscreen size by reducing the number of columns to help the images retain easy view quality.
 The images dont always correctly aline themselves correctly to the full page nicely, so the footer at the bottom fo the page will give the page a "fixed bottom" instead of tailing off.
-There are still a few gaps.
+There are still a few gaps created by the masonry style gallery between the end of the gallery and the footer.

 ## Implementations